Ely Airport: Historical airline service

 Ely's first airline service began with United Airlines in 1955 providing one daily direct flight each to Salt Lake City and San Francisco using Convair 340 aircraft.
 The flight to San Francisco made stops in Elko and Reno, Nevada, as well as Sacramento and Oakland, California.
-Service was later upgraded using Douglas DC-6s that continued into 1970.
-This was United's last service using piston engine propeller aircraft.
+Service was later upgraded using Douglas DC-6Bs that continued into 1970.
+This was United's last service using piston engine propeller DC-6 aircraft.
 United then began a subcontract arrangement with Frontier Airlines (1950-1986) using Convair 580s for its Ely service.
 In 1977, United brought the service back in house using Boeing 737-200 jets flying a San Francisco - Reno - Elko - Ely - Salt Lake City - Denver route with one daily round trip.
-Ely was the smallest destination ever to be served year round by United jets.
+Ely was the smallest destination ever to be served year round by United mainline jets.
 United's service ended on April 1, 1982.

 Scenic Airlines also served Ely from about 1973 through 1976 with flights to Las Vegas using Cessna 402 aircraft.
 Chaparral Aviation flew from Ely to several smaller communities throughout northern Nevada in 1981 and 1982.

 With the Airline Deregulation Act of 1978, service to Ely became subsidized under the Essential Air Service program so that the city would not lose all service.
 A series of commuter airlines then provided service to Ely.